ZhexinLiang/CLIP-LIT/README.md

 ```

 ### Contact
-If you have any questions, please feel free to reach me out at `zhexinliang@gmail.com`.
+If you have any questions, please feel free to reach out at `zhexinliang@gmail.com`.

 <!-- ## :newspaper_roll: License